MrBenC88/HiddenClassicsRPG/README.md

 - As the user, I want to be able to view my stats which shows my character name, class, balance, stats, inventory items, total inventory items. [completed]

 **Phase 2**:*Text Collection (Inventory for Texts), NPC, Battle Phase, Persistence*
 - As the user, I want to be able to view the in game shop and my balance. [completed]
 - As the user, I want to be able to make purchases. [completed]
 - As the user, I want to be able to view the text's name and description [completed]
 - As the user, I want to be able to enter a battle phase with a dummy NPC. [completed]

-- As the user, I want to be able to save my character stats, owned items, and owned texts.
+- As the user, I want to be able to save my game data!
+(In a JSON!!!) [completed]
+-
-- As the user, I want to be able to reload those saved character stats, owned items, and owned texts back into the game.
+- As the user, I want to be able to load my game data!
+(From a JSON!!!)

 **Extra for future phase:**